Skip to content

 sacctmgr modify qos job-25run50sub set MaxJobsPerUser=-1

-# Delete the QOS (they can't be renamed)
+# Delete the QOS (they can't be renamed!!)

 sacctmgr -i delete qos job-25run50sub

-# Limit each user to 512GB and 100 CPU:
+# Limit each user to 100 CPU and 512GB (you must specify RAM in megabytes):

 sacctmgr modify qos shared-default set MaxTRESPerUser=mem=524288 MaxTRESPerUser=cpu=100